Twenty-Four Amazon Selling Tips, Learn How to Sell on Amazon

 8. Describe products accurately - This may seem like a no-brainer, but believe me if there is even the slightest difference between the product you are delivering and what you describe in your listing, customers will notice.
 This will lead to returns, negative feedback and account suspension warnings from Amazon.

 9. Ask for Feedback - Amazon buyers seldom leave feedback unless you ask them.
-I currently use Feedback Five.
+I currently use Kilby.
 This is a third-party service that automatically sends out an email to each customer telling that if there is anything whatsoever wrong with the transaction to let us know and give us a chance to fix it.

 The emails are sent out automatically and contain a link for your buyer to click on and leave feedback.

 After 5 years on Amazon my feedback was still under 50.
-After just two years of using Feedback Five, my feedback is now over 750.
+My feedback is now over 750.
 And those emails helped me prevent several negative feedback situations when customers contacted me first before leaving feedback.

 10. Use Larger Images and Follow Amazon Image Guidelines - Amazon now requires images to be at least 1006 pixels on a side in certain categories and encourages it in all categories.